• Home

 0

-PLEASANT GROVE, Ala. — In the times seeing a police officer arrested Marshae Jones, pronouncing she had started a fight that resulted in her unborn baby getting fatally shot, the detest mail has poured in.
+PLEASANT GROVE, Ala. — In the times seeing a police officer arrest Marshae Jones, pronouncing she had started a fight that resulted in her unborn baby getting fatally shot, the detest mail has poured in.

 Summary show